Algebra & Logic Lab

 Spring 2022: Topics in Permutation Groups

-In Spring 2022, we developed a seminar series around the theory of finite permutation groups.
+In Spring 2022, we ran a seminar series around the theory of finite permutation groups.
 As with the 2021 series, the target audience was math-interested folk with exposure to linear algebra.
-Familiarity with permutations and modular arithmetic (as one would see in Math 110A) will also be useful, but not necessary.
+About 15 people attended the series.